A winter storm will hit Texas — bringing back memories of last year’s power grid failure

 “It’s like fixing your car but the tank is empty,” Webber said.

-Already below-normal temperatures caused some natural gas production equipment to freeze two weeks ago in the Permian Basin region of West Texas, where Bloomberg reported gas production plunged to its lowest levels since last year’s historic winter freeze.
+Already below-normal temperatures caused some natural gas production equipment to freeze two weeks ago in the Permian Basin region of West Texas, where Bloomberg reported gas production plunged to its lowest levels since last year’s historic freeze.

 On Wednesday, pipeline operator Kinder Morgan warned customers that “potential exists for supply shortfalls due to freeze‐offs” ahead of this upcoming cold onslaught.